NIcolasp14/Experience/README.md

 ### Volunteering
 Nov 2018 - May 2019: IEEE Student Branch NTUA, RAS (Robotic Automation Society).
 Would come back as a team leader if it wasn’t for COVID-19.
 Sept 2014 - June 2016: Teaching computer lessons for free to young Congolese teens.
 (Windows OS familiarisation, basics of coding, MS Office)
 May 2010 - June 2016: Providing necessities to poverty-stricken regions in Lubumbashi, mainly to families and children.
 Was tied to a big family, spent quality time and provided guidance to the children.

+### Uni Courses
+#### ECE, NTUA

+#### Physics Department, NKUA